 The startup which enables companies to train their staff or customers launched at the start of 2014 in Australia.
-Today the startup has a footprint in South Africa, United Kingdom, United States and Vietnam.
+Today the startup has a footprint in South Africa, the United Kingdom, the United States and Vietnam.

-Combinator has spawned startup success stories such as Airbnb and Dropbox and was ranked first in 2014 by Forbes in their annual rankings of US-based accelerators.
+Y Combinator has spawned startup success stories such as Airbnb and Dropbox and was ranked first in 2014 by Forbes in their annual rankings of US-based accelerators.

-In 2015 GO1.com participated in the accelerator’s three month program.
+In 2015 GO1.com participated in the accelerator’s three-month program.
 As Lubega explains, the accelerator helped them to build a foundation for what was always a goal for the startup – heading to the US.

 “We have always had the ambition of being a global leader.
 The US is currently one of the largest markets for online training.
 Therefore, it was not a question of whether we should enter the US market, but rather when we should actively pursue it.”